simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2023-12-29
+<br />**Date image released:**  2023-12-30
+<br />**This image is owned by:**  Giacomo Venturin
-<br />**Title of the image:**  Shakespeare in Space
+<br />**Title of the image:**  The Last Full Moon
-<br />**Description for the image:**  In 1986, Voyager 2 became the only spacecraft to explore ice giant planet Uranus close up.
-Still, this newly released image from the NIRCam (Near-Infrared Camera) on the James Webb Space Telescope offers a detailed look at the distant world.
-The tilted outer planet rotates on its axis once in about 17 hours.
-Its north pole is presently pointed near our line of sight, offering direct views of its northern hemisphere and a faint but extensive system of rings.
-Of the giant planet's 27 known moons, 14 are annotated in the image.
-The brighter ones show hints of Webb's characteristic diffraction spikes.
-And though these worlds of the outer Solar System were unknown in Shakespearean times, all but two of the 27 Uranian moons are named for characters in the English Bard's plays.
+<br />**Description for the image:**  Known to some in the northern hemisphere as December's Cold Moon or the Long Night Moon, the last full moon of 2023 is rising in this surreal mountain and skyscape.
+The Daliesque scene was captured in a single exposure with a camera and long telephoto lens near Monte Grappa, Italy.
+The full moon is not melting, though.
+Its stretched and distorted appearance near the horizon is caused as refraction along the line of sight changes and creates shifting images or mirages of the bright lunar disk.
+The changes in atmospheric refraction correspond to atmospheric layers with sharply different temperatures and densities.
+Other effects of atmospheric refraction produced by the long sight-line to this full moon rising include the thin red rim seen faintly on the distorted lower edge of the Moon and a thin green rim along the top.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/STScI-UranusJWST.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/2023_12_27-fullmoon.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).